LastZhabka/vllm-/vllm/separated_encode/README.md

 The EncoderScheduler is a specialized scheduler for encode instances that focuses on multimodal input processing.
 It maintains an _allocated dictionary to track allocated encoder cache entries and their sizes, this dictionary is used to allow us to finish the encode request before all related transfers are completed.

 The encode scheduler schedules all multimodal inputs for a request at once in the schedule() method.
 It checks if there's sufficient encoder cache space and budget before allocating all inputs together.
-A request on the encode instance is considered finished when all its multimodal embeddings have been computed, so all requests are finished in 1 iteration after scheduling, transfer is handled separately in encoder cache connectors, space allocated for encoder cache is deallocated only after succesfull transfers, not after request finish.
+A request on the encode instance is considered finished when all its multimodal embeddings have been computed, so all requests are finished in 1 iteration after scheduling, transfer is handled separately in encoder cache connectors, space allocated for encoder cache is deallocated only after successful transfers, not after request finish.

 In the update_from_output() method, the scheduler goes throguh transferred multimodal data IDs and deallocates the corresponding encoder cache entries.